Beastlybear2017/YTMD-TP/README.md

 - For smoother integration, I recommend using my [fork of YTMD](https://github.com/Beastlybear2017/ytmdesktop/releases/tag/v2.0.5) until the official v2.1 is released, however you can use the [official YTMD build](https://github.com/ytmdesktop/ytmdesktop) if you prefer.
 - Download latest version of YTMD-TP Plugin from [releases](https://github.com/Beastlybear2017/YTMD-TP/releases)

-- Open YTMD, enable the companion server and allow authorization requests
+- Open YTMD, enable the companion server and allow authorization requests.
 ![Code_2LdaDpvW0Z](https://github.com/user-attachments/assets/d18f5d83-af37-4aea-9aed-479e9b7ecf2a)

 - Open TouchPortal and click Import Plugin and Select the Downloaded .tpp file.
 Make sure to trust the plugin (Allows it to start with Touch Portal)